 The Bristol SETsquared Centre is at Temple Meads - attached to the UK's most connected transport hub, Bristol Temple Meads Station, at the centre of the Temple Quarter Enterprise Zone, just a few minutes walk from the city centre and 20 minutes walk from the University of Bristol.

-The Bristol SETsquared Centre provides coaching, mentoring, workshops, business review panels, access to professional service firms and services, access to our global network, investor readiness training, investor showcase events, access to the new Gigabit Bristol experimental network, use of the Engine Shed Business Lounge, discounted access to Brunel's original board room as well as office space where required: unique, quality period and air-conditioned office space with desk-stations, reception services and meeting rooms all within the iconic, Grade I listed station that Brunel built in 1841.
+The Bristol SETsquared Centre provides coaching, mentoring, workshops, business review panels, access to professional service firms and services, access to our global network, investor readiness training, investor showcase events, access to the new Bristol is Open experimental network, use of the Engine Shed Business Lounge, discounted access to Brunel's original board room as well as office space where required: unique, quality period and air-conditioned office space with desk-stations, reception services and meeting rooms all within the iconic, Grade I listed station that Brunel built in 1841.

 The facility is on the top floor of the Engine Shed building and provides:

 - 10 shared desks in the pre-incubation space,